L: Getty Images Entertainment / Mike Pont / Getty Images R: Patrick McMullan / Sean Zanni / Getty Images

-Here's Deadline's synopsis of the film:
+Deadline’s synopsis of the film:

 As [Walken’s character] speaks out against the company’s business practices, he realizes he is representing thousands of other disenfranchised farmers around the world fighting the same battle.
 Suddenly, he becomes an unsuspecting folk hero in a desperate war to protect farmers’ rights and the world’s food supply against what they see as corporate greed.

-Clark Johnson of The Wire will direct the film from a script by Hilary Pryor and Garfield L. Miller, Deadline reported.
+The Wire will direct the film from a script by Hilary Pryor and Garfield L. Miller, Deadline reported.

 Not to spoil the movie, but Monsanto successfully sued Schmeiser for patent violation after the company’s GMO canola was found growing on his farm without a license.
 In 2004, the case made it all the way to the Supreme Court of Canada, where the judges ruled 5-4 in favor of Monsanto, even though Schmeiser claims the seeds were accidentally blown onto his property.